PacktPublishing/Embedded-Systems-Programming-with-Cxx/Chapter02/Example02_GCC_GNU_Toolchain/README.md

 Check the ARM GCC version in your system by calling `gcc-aarch64-linux-gnu --version` and `gcc-arm-linux-gnueabihf --version` inside the Toolchain installation directory.
 For example: `/usr/bin/arm-linux-gnueabihf-gcc --version` and `/usr/bin/aarch64-linux-gnu-gcc --version`.

 To find out Toolchain paths in Debian-based Linux distributions you can run: `dpkg -L g++-arm-linux-gnueabihf | grep bin` and `dpkg -L g++-aarch64-linux-gnu | grep bin`.

+## License

+This project is licensed under MIT License.
+Check the [LICENSE](LICENSE) file for more details.

+## Get to Know the Author

+[Heitor Peralles](mailto:heitorgp@gmail.com) is a cross-platform C++ developer with more than 20 years of experience.
+He started working with embedded systems in 2009 and has known C++ since 2001.
+He has been programming since the age 12 and describes himself as passionate about the art of computer programming.

+He was responsible for several C++ projects related to IoTs, Digital TVs, surveillance cameras, healthcare equipment, POS devices, and computer peripherals, among ARM, MIPS, and X86 devices.
+He also created desktop and backend solutions, targeting Linux, Windows, MacOS, FreeBSD, zOS, GCP, AWS, and Azure DevOps.
+Heitor holds a Computer Science BSc. degree, and he also plays with Cryptography, AI, Computer Graphics, Music, Literature and Filming.